-Note: for SDR1.b, in order to limit the overhead of CRS index coding in inter-slices, CRS is deactivated for slices of temporal Id larger than or equal to 1 (or pictures with Poc number not multiple of 16).
+Note: for SDR1.b, in order to limit the overhead of CRS index coding in inter-slices, CRS is deactivated for slices of temporal Id larger than or equal to 2 (or pictures with Poc number not multiple of 16).
 Results with other settings are provided in attached excel files.
+One CRS index is coded per 2x2 CTUs.